Sacabambaspis: Head shield

 A life restoration of Sacabambaspis as seen from the front.

 The head of Sacabambaspis is covered in large plates of armor.
 Two armor plates are particularly large: an upper (dorsal) plate, mostly flat beyond a slight ridge near the back, and a lower (ventral) plate which is deeply convex at the front.
 This headshield is ornamented with characteristic oak leaf-shaped tubercles (raised areas).
 The shields probably evolved from a mosaic of many tiny platelets, fused together at their lowest layer.
 A few early heterostracans (such as Tesseraspis and Lepidaspis) have tubercles of a similar shape, though in an unfused format.
 The side of the head has a curved row of diamond-shaped branchial plates, which separate the dorsal and ventral plates.
 The branchial plates most likely covered a series of gill openings.

 The eyes are reinforced by scleral rings and are positioned far forward, at the very front of the head.
 The jawless mouth is a narrow slit, with its lower "lip" a broad bundle of thin scaly strips.
 The space between the mouth and eye sockets is covered by a T-shaped plate.
 The gaps between the median T-shaped plate and the eye sockets may have held a pair of nostrils, each right next to an eye.
 The forward-positioned eyes of Sacabambaspis mean that its brain must have been further back in the head.
-Though this seems normal from our perspective, it may not have been typical in the Paleozoic.
+This feature may not have been typical in the Paleozoic.
 Galeaspids, some placoderms, and Eriptychius, for example, had widely-spaced eyes with the brain filling in the entire front of the head.

 The sensory system of Sacabambaspis was not limited to eyes and nostrils: a pair of small pits near the front of the dorsal shield may represent pineal and parapineal organs.
 Arandaspids appear to be the only vertebrates with paired pineal-parapineal organs.
 Shallow lateral lines (sensory grooves) cover the headshield.
 The dorsal shield has a pair of intermittent grooves along its length, plus a complete loop behind each eye.
 The ventral shield has a pair of lateral lines extending down from the edge of the mouth.

 The armor of Sacabambaspis has a three-layer internal structure.
 The lowest layer is horizontal plate-like bone and the thick middle layer is cancellous (spongy) bone.
 The upper layer is formed of fibrous dentine capped by hardened enameloid, the same tissues which form the scales and teeth of sharks.
 The external armor tubercles correspond to the dentine-enamel layer.
 The three armor layers of Sacabambaspis are similar to the armor of heterostracans and astraspids.
 The walls of the spongy middle layer are porous, with small spaces which may have hosted either bone fibers (like heterostracans and astraspids) or osteocytes (internal bone cells).